 Many people to want to help.
 But there are better -- and worse -- ways to give, and even some scams out there.

-Dramatic Photos: Hurricane Maria Slams Puerto Rico This aerial image shows significant damage to the infrastructure in Puerto Rico on Sept.
-23, 2017.
+Dramatic Photos: Hurricane Maria Slams Puerto Rico This aerial image shows significant damages on Sept.
+23, 2017, after Hurricane Maria battered Puerto Rico.
 Puerto Rico Governor's Office

 Here's what you need to know: